-- Students should select their supervisory committee in consultation with the major professor.
+Students should select their supervisory committee in consultation with the major professor.
 The committee should be appointed as soon as possible after the student has begun graduate work, and, in general, no later than the end of the second semester of full-time study.
 Failure to select a supervisory committee by the end of the second semester could prevent further registration and cause termination of assistantship support until the deficiency is remedied.
+A supervisory committee selection form will be emailed to the student and completed through DocuSign.

-Supervisory committee forms can be found on the department website. - Supervisory committees for the Ph.D. degree should have a minimum of four members.
+Supervisory committees for the Ph.D. degree should have a minimum of four members.
 Members of the Supervisory Committee for the Ph.D. degree must have Graduate Faculty status.
 One member, the official "external" member, of the Ph.D. committee must be selected from a department different from that in which the degree is being sought and is not an affiliate faculty of the Department of Microbiology and Cell Science.
 At least two members must be selected from the Department of Microbiology and Cell Science.
 Graduate students are expected to meet with their supervisory committee on a regular basis (twice per year is recommended).
 Students should complete a Committee Meeting form for each committee meeting and submit the signed form to the graduate advisor.

-• Following the selection of a supervisory committee, a Plan of Study must be submitted by the middle of the third semester of enrollment in graduate school.
+Following the selection of a supervisory committee, a Plan of Study must be submitted by the middle of the third semester of enrollment in graduate school.
 The plan of study lists all of the courses to be taken by the student to satisfy the course work requirements and must be approved by the supervisory committee.
-The form can be found on the MCS website.
+A plan of study form will be emailed to the student and completed through DocuSign.